Orange-OpenSource/hurl/docs/hurl-file.md

 jsonpath "$.slideshow.title" == "A beautiful \u{2708}!"
 ```

-In some case, (in headers value, etc..), you will also need to escape # to distinguish from a comment.
+In some case, (in headers value, etc..), you will also need to escape # to distinguish it from a comment.
 In the following example:

 ```hurl